 Reasons Consumers Dispute Derogatory Credit Tradelines

-Again, millions of consumers will go through credit repair in hopes of removing the derogatory credit items from their credit reports and improve their credit scores.
+Again, millions of consumers will go through credit repair in hopes of removing the derogatory credit items from their credit reports and improving their credit scores.

-- Many home buyers who had prior bad credit go through credit repair in hopes of removing their derogatory items off their credit report in hopes of improving their credit scores so they can qualify for a home loan.
+Many home buyers who had prior bad credit go through credit repair in hopes of removing their derogatory items from their credit report in hopes of improving their credit scores so they can qualify for a home loan.
 Unfortunately, credit disputes will backfire on borrowers.
 This is because there are specific mortgage guidelines when it comes to credit disputes and the mortgage process.